sparkfabrik/company-playbook/content/resources/seniority-acc-developer .md

     </div>
   </div>

+`NOTE: THIS IS UNDER REVIEW`

 ## Mission

-* To realize technical solutions that satisfy customers' needs.
+* To define and realize technical solutions that satisfy customers' needs.
 * To follow the direction of your team lead in doing so.
+* To help your junior mates grow, challenge them and give them fishing cans, not fish.
-* To work following our agreed procedures and matching our quality standards.
+* To work following agreed procedures and matching our quality standards.
 * To value collaboration and critiques as the building blocks for trust with colleagues and customers.
 * To value continuous improvement, seek out opportunities to learn and live by the principles of the Agile manifesto.
-* To seek assistance every time you are in the need, not trying to shine by self-love or obstinacy.
+* To contribute to the company's technical culture, share your mastery with others.

 ## Values

 * Passion
-* Curiosity
+* Discipline
 * Communication

 </span>

 ## Attitude